 Coalitions and chapters meet on a regular basis (see below for current times, dates and places).
 Meetings are open to current and prospective members, and to interested members of the community.

 The Orange County Sober Living Coalition meets the second Friday of each month at 10:00 AM.
 Location: National Council on Alcoholism and Drug Dependence (NCADD), 1200 N. Main Street Suite 700, Santa Ana 92701 (corner of W. Washington and Main).

 The Riverside County Sober Living Coalition meets the first Wednesday of the month at 9:00 A.M.
 Location: Riverside County Behavioral Health Center, 3525 Presley, Riverside.

 The Riverside County Desert Chapter meets the second Wednesday of the month at 9:00 A.M.
 Location: The Berger Foundation, 75105 Merle Dr., Suite 800 Palm Desert, Ca 92211.

 The San Bernardino County Sober Living Coalition meets the first Wednesday of the month at 2:00 P.M.
 Location: Mental Health Systems Inc., 1076 S. Santo Antonio Suite B, Colton CA 92324

-The L.A.
-County Coalition local area chapters meet monthly.
+The Los Angeles County Coalition local area chapters meet monthly.
 See the schedule below, or check with the Chapter for details.
 The chapters with regular meeting dates, times and locations are:

 West LA/Hollywood Chapter: first Friday of each month, 10:30 AM - Venice Recovery Center (VRC), 414 Lincoln Avenue, Venice.
 Contact the Network office for time: (310) 396-5270, or for more information.